How Transportation Inspections Can Save Our Infrastructure

 Why is maintaining our infrastructure so critical?

-infrastructure keeps our goods moving across the country to the ports and airports, to our stores, to stock our shelves, and move parts to manufacture facilities.
+Infrastructure keeps our goods moving across the country to the ports and airports, to our stores, to stock our shelves, and to move parts to manufacture facilities.
 If a bridge or a road is damaged, traffic may slow to a crawl or stop.

 The result is true of the reverse.
 If monies are put into the increased development of our infrastructure, new areas of growth emerge, communities and our country thrive, profitability increases, productivity increases, and exports increase.

 So now most of us are convinced that we need to invest in infrastructure and that it will benefit all of us.
-Politically if one party endorses the spending the other will block it which continues the cycle.
-The laws are written today that even if states are granted funds there are enough loopholes for them to defer funds into other projects so the infrastructure never gets the attention that it needs.
+Politically if one party endorses the spending, the other will block it, which continues the cycle.
+The laws are written today that even if states are granted funds, there are enough loopholes for them to defer funds to other projects, so the infrastructure never gets the attention that it needs.
 So how do we stop the cycle, turn things around and start to grow our infrastructure, our economy, and our future?